Shattered poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Dan Merrick and his wife Judith drive together on a scenic coastal road, appearing as a wealthy, happy couple.
 The opening establishes their affluent lifestyle and seemingly perfect marriage before everything changes..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Dan is released from the hospital and brought to what Judith says is their home - a luxurious estate he doesn't recognize.
 Despite Judith's reassurances, nothing feels familiar, creating profound disorientation and fear..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Gus discovers that the real Dan Merrick died in the car crash.
+Of particular interest, this crucial beat Gus discovers that the real Dan Merrick died in the car crash.
 Dan realizes with horror that he is someone else entirely - his whole identity is a fabrication.
 The investigation shifts from recovering memories to uncovering whose body he's in and why he's being deceived., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Dan finds conclusive evidence of the conspiracy and realizes that Judith and Jeb plan to kill him once they secure Dan Merrick's fortune.
 He decides to turn the tables, using their greed and his knowledge of their plan against them., demonstrating the transformation achieved throughout the journey.